-- You have to make sure that your idea fits with the programme, that it is demand-driven, and that it clearly addresses common challenges in the North Sea region.
+You have to make sure that your idea fits with the programme.
 Regardless of thematic strengths, applications can only be approved if they link with European policy goals and the interests and needs of the wider programme area.
 The programme strategy and expectations for projects under each priority theme are set out in the Interreg Programme.
+A shorter Citizen Summary provides only the information needed for project partners will be prepared at a later stage.

-A shorter, more concise version of this document is the Interreg North Sea Thematic Framework 2021-2027. - Cooperation: This should be reflected in a work plan based on joint efforts to develop and implement new solutions.
+Additional points Cooperation: This should be reflected in a work plan based on joint efforts to develop and implement new solutions.
 Cooperation should also be understood as bringing together different sectors (sometimes called 'horizontal' cooperation) and different levels of administration from local to international (sometimes called 'vertical' cooperation).
 The aim of these multi-level and multi-disciplinary approaches is to develop durable solutions based on winning the support of all main stakeholder groups.
 This need for cooperation should be balanced against the need to ensure that the partnership remains manageable and focused on core stakeholders.
 The wider stakeholder network will often not be part of the partnership but will be involved in other ways.
-This should be described in the application. - Innovativeness: Some parts of the programme focus on 'innovation' in the sense of developing new products and services for the market.
+This should be described in the application.

+Innovativeness: Some parts of the programme focus on 'innovation' in the sense of developing new products and services for the market.
 All parts of the programme should be 'innovative' in the sense of developing and spreading new and improved solutions throughout the partnership and the wider programme area.
 Some projects will try to develop completely new approaches to the challenges they are addressing.
 Others will try to introduce existing technologies and methods into areas or organizations where they have not been used before.
 The priority descriptions in the Interreg Programme contain information on the preferred approach for some specific objectives.
-Applications should clearly set out the innovative aspects of the projects and how they differ from existing norms and practices in target regions / organisations. - Explain links to other policies, funds and initiatives: Projects must demonstrate an awareness of the main actions and results under related programmes and applications should reflect how the North Sea project fits into this wider picture.
-In particular, projects should highlight specific results from earlier projects that can be used in the new project, and explain how the expected results of the new project will feed back into other programmes and funds.
-The Interreg Programme contains an overview of the most relevant policies and funds but the application should also address national and regional actions.
+Applications should clearly set out the innovative aspects of the projects and how they differ from existing norms and practices in target regions / organisations.